Credit Card Billing Errors

-- Good payment record - If you pay your bills on time, you'll score major points with lenders.
-If you have a lot of late payments, this can hurt your chances of getting a card, and, if the lender decides to issue you a card, it's probably going to have a higher interest rate.
+- Good payment record.
+If you pay your bills on time, you'll score major points with lenders.
+If you have a lot of late payments, this can hurt your chances of getting a card.
+And even if the lender decides to issue you a card, it's probably going to have a higher interest rate.

 - Control of debt load.
 Lenders generally want to see that you are a good credit risk and that you aren't living beyond your means.
 Experts say that nonmortgage credit payments each month should not exceed more than 10 percent to 15 percent of your take-home pay.

 - Signs of stability, responsibility.
 Lenders perceive things such as longevity in your home and job (at least two years) as signs of stability.
 Having a respected profession doesn't hurt, either.

 - Lack of credit inquiries.
 This one is a little strange.
 Whenever you apply for a credit card, the lender pulls your credit report from one or more of the major bureaus as part of the approval process.
 Each time a report is pulled, it's marked as an inquiry and stays on your credit bureau report for two years.
 Lenders perceive several inquiries on your report as indications that you're scrambling for loans and may consider you a poor credit risk.
 So, in order to beat this system, don't allow every credit card issuer you speak with to pull your report.